TrueNASTrueNAS Nightly Development Documentation

 To grant access to a specific user (and group) other than using the default admin user UID and GID, add a new non-root administrative user.
 Note the UID and GID for this new user to enter in the application configuration screen.

-Install a replacement application such as DDNS-Updater using the CORE service settings from your notes.
-SCALE suggests other applications to consider other than DDNS-Updater application.
+Install a replacement application, such as DDNS-Updater, using the service settings from your notes.

 Migrating from OpenVPN Service